hashicorp/consul/website/source/docs/agent/watches.html.md

 * `datacenter` - Can be provided to override the agent's default datacenter.
 * `token` - Can be provided to override the agent's default ACL token.
+* `args` - The handler subprocess and arguments to invoke when the data view updates.
-* `handler` - The handler to invoke when the data view updates.
+* `handler` - The handler shell command to invoke when the data view updates.

 ## Watch Types